anthony1810/BreedApp_SwiftUI/README.md

+# Introduction
+I have developed multiple SwiftUI apps, ranging from small to large, available on the App Store.
+In all of them, I use MVVM-C, a pattern I have relied on to develop UIKit apps for most of my career.
+I can't complain; it works well with UIKit apps, whether using Combine or RxSwift.

+However, I always felt something was missing, something unnatural.
+It seemed like I was bending SwiftUI to fit MVVM, which was often inconvenient.

+Then I read [Stop Using MVVM for SwiftUI](https://forums.developer.apple.com/forums/thread/699003), and that’s when I discovered the [SwiftUI First pattern](https://apurin.me/articles/swiftui-first/).
+This project demonstrates the power of this pattern and marks my transition away from MVVM for SwiftUI.

 # DogBreed App

 DogBreed App is a mobile application developed using Swift and SwiftUI that allows users to identify different breeds of dogs.
 This project implements the SwiftUI First design pattern as outlined in [this article](https://apurin.me/articles/swiftui-first/).